Tragedy Becomes Joy: My Favorite Romantic Tragicomedies

 10

-This epic love story spans a century, with two characters from the anti-Occupation underground reborn in a sunnier present that still bears hidden karmic scars.
+This love story spans generations, with two characters from the anti-Occupation underground reborn in a sunnier present that still bears hidden karmic scars.
 A third character lingers as a ghost, his karma unresolved.
-Chicago Typewriter has a profound message about the ongoing experience of trauma for people and their country.
+Chicago Typewriter has profound messages about the bonds of friendship, the power of love, and the psychic wounds left by the Occupation.

 • Love Like the Galaxy: Part 1